securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 ### **Step 2: User Authenticates and Grants Consent**
 - The authorization server presents a login page to the user, where they authenticate (e.g., enter their username and password).
-- After authentication, the authorization server displays a consent screen, asking the user to approve or deny the client’s requested access (e.g., “Allow ClientApp to access your profile?”).
+- After authentication, the authorization server displays a consent screen, asking the user to approve or deny the client's requested access (e.g., "Allow ClientApp to access your profile?").
 - If the user grants consent, the authorization server generates an **access token**.

 ### **Step 3: Authorization Server Redirects Back to Client with Access Token**
-- The authorization server redirects the user’s browser to the client’s `redirect_uri`, appending the access token and other parameters in the **URL fragment** (not the query string, to prevent the token from being sent to the server automatically).
+- The authorization server redirects the user's browser to the client's `redirect_uri`, appending the access token and other parameters in the **URL fragment** (not the query string, to prevent the token from being sent to the server automatically).
 The response includes:
   - `access_token`: The token used to access protected resources.
   - `token_type`: The type of token (usually `Bearer`).
   - `expires_in`: The lifetime of the access token in seconds (e.g., 3600 for 1 hour).
-  - `state`: The same `state` value sent by the client (to verify the request’s integrity).
+  - `state`: The same `state` value sent by the client (to verify the request's integrity).
   - `scope` (optional): The granted scope, if different from the requested scope.

 **Example Redirect URL**: